patternfly/patternfly-org/packages/v4/src/content/get-started/about.md

 | Edge | latest |

-If you encounter an issue with an earlier browser version that requires additional support, feel free to [contact us](/get-in-touch) and we will take a look.
+If you encounter an issue with an earlier browser version and have a question about whether or not that behavior should be supported, please feel free to contact us.

 <!-- This section is WIP ** we need to wait to see how this content gets included **